 Cafe: There is a small shop on the pier that opens between 9 am and 5 pm that can provide teas, coffees, sausage rolls, pasties etc.

-Underwater Photos: By Daniel Taylor and Alex Tattersall
+Underwater Photos: By Daniel Taylor, Alex Tattersall and Scott Rico

 Dive Map: Not required